GP-PCS: One-shot Feature-Preserving Point Cloud Simplification with Gaussian Processes on Riemannian Manifolds: Empirical evaluation

 The WLOP baseline does not efficiently preserve the features and favours uniformly covering the domain of the original cloud.
 Therefore, the mean surface variation of the WLOP simplified clouds is lower, but overall the Hausdorff distances obtained from the reconstructed meshes are superior to those obtained by our method.
 However, it is noteworthy that on the largest and unarguably the most challenging point cloud, \textit{Lucy}, our method achieves a superior mean Hausdorff distance as compared to all of the other techniques evaluated, including WLOP.
 Additionally, WLOP is significantly slower than our approach, as shown in Table \ref{tab:results}.
 Our surface variation computation is currently performed on a CPU, therefore further improvements to the runtimes of our method shown could be achieved by re-implementing this in a GPU-compatible framework.

 Overall, these results show that our approach provides a computationally efficient option for performing point cloud simplification in settings where the user wishes to strike a balance between preserving high fidelity around sharp features in the cloud, and ensuring that the simplified cloud covers the manifold defined by the original cloud with a sufficient density of points.
 This is important for generating reconstructions which resemble the original meshes, as is evident from visual inspection of the reconstruction results in Figure \ref{fig:dragon_all} here and Figure 3 of the supplementary material.
 In terms of surface reconstruction, our method clearly outperforms all of the other techniques for the \textit{Dragon} (compare the tail, teeth, horns and the face detailing for all methods and additionally the curved body for HC) and the \textit{Armadillo} (compare the ears, hands and feet across all the methods) and gives competitive results for \textit{Lucy}, shown in Figure 2 of the supplementary material.
-Again, visual inspection of the simplification results for the noisy armadillo in Figure \ref{fig:noisy} demonstrates the balanced feature-sensitivity of our method in comparison to others.
+We highlight once again the poor surface reconstructions resulting from the Potamias \textit{et al.} simplified clouds, compared to those obtained using all of the other baselines.
+Again, visual inspection of the simplification results for the noisy Armadillo in Figure \ref{fig:noisy} demonstrates the balanced feature-sensitivity of our method in comparison to others.
+We experiment with more noise levels in the supplementary material (Section 2).
+Finally, from Figure \ref{fig:apes} we can see how the edge-sampling-based APES simplified clouds have several missing portions including object edges, whereas our method enhances the salient features and captures the overall object structure simultaneously.
+We do not provide corresponding surface reconstructions and hence quantitative results for this baseline because their low simplified point cloud sizes ($N = 1,024$ and $512$) and aforementioned missing areas will always result in open meshes.

 The $\mathcal{O}(M^3)$ and $\mathcal{O}(M^2 N)$ complexities associated with training and prediction respectively in the greedy inference scheme described in Section \ref{sec:sod} allow for increased scalability compared to typical GP regression, in which inference has $\mathcal{O}(N^3)$ complexity.
 The scalability of our approach is limited by the fact that, as in a conventional exact GP, we have a storage demand associated with $\mathbf{K}$ matrix which scales according to $\mathcal{O}(N^2)$.
 However, we can circumvent this issue when $N$ is very large by simply using Algorithm \ref{alg:simpli} with a randomly selected subset of $P$.
 For \textit{Armadillo} and \textit{Dragon} we obtain the above results with just 25,000 randomly selected points.
 For a large point cloud such as \textit{Lucy}, we obtain competitive results using a subset of just 40,000 points to run our simplification algorithm.